EcmaTC53/spec/docs/Hardware Components/sensors/Proximity-Temperature-DFRobot-URM09.md

 | `range` | `2` | Number specifying the range of measurement.
 Options are `0` for 150 cm, `1` for 300 cm, and `2` for 500 cm.

 ### Properties of Sample Object
-`URM09` implements the `Proximity` and `Temperature` sample objects to include the following properties.
+`URM09` implements the sample object properties `proximity` and `thermometer` as specified in, respectively, the `Proximity` and `Temperature` Sensor Classes.

+#### Inherited Properties from `Proximity` and `Temperature`

 | Property | Description |
 | :---: | :--- |
-| `near` | A boolean that indicates if a proximate object is detected.
+| `proximity.near` | A boolean that indicates if a proximate object is detected.
-| `distance` | A number that represents the distance to the nearest sensed object in centimeters or `null` if no object is detected.
+| `proximity.distance` | A number that represents the distance to the nearest sensed object in centimeters or `null` if no object is detected.
-| `max` | A number that represents the maximum sensing range of the sensor in centimeters.
+| `proximity.max` | A number that represents the maximum sensing range of the sensor in centimeters.
-| `temperature` | A number representing temperature in degrees Celsius.
+| `thermometer.temperature` | A number that represents the sampled temperature in degrees Celsius.

 ### Copyright notice

-© 2021 Moddable Tech, Inc.
+© 2021-2022 Moddable Tech, Inc.